-The maximal Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system.
+The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system.

 A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
 The MLE will determine the separation between trajectories (the effects of the other exponents will be quickly overwhelmed).
-There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents).